-The next geometric optimization problem we consider is that of defining an efficient decision tree that can be used as a discriminator for a given set to multi-category points in \mathbb{R}^3 (indeed, we define the problem for two categories: "red" and "blue").
-It is well known, for example, that constructing a best decision tree in general settings [22, 23] or in arbitrary dimensions [7, 26] is NP-complete, but in the context of fixed-dimensional decision-tree approximations, however, each of these NP-completeness proofs fail.
-Indeed, each of their respective optimization problems are polynomial-time solvable in a fixed-dimensional setting.
-Thus, some may have been tempted to believe that global decision tree optimization might actually be tractable in fixed dimensions.
-Nevertheless, we can show the following:
+The first approximation problem we consider is that of defining an efficient decision tree that can be used as a discriminator for a given polyhedron (indeed, we define the problem for any point set in $\mathbb{R}^3$ ).
+It is well known, for example, that constructing a best decision tree in general settings [15, 16] or in arbitrary dimensions [3, 18] is NP-complete, but in the context of fixed-dimensional decision-tree approximations, however, each of these NP-completeness proofs fail.
+Still,

-Theorem 4.1 Given a set S of n points in \mathbb{R}^3 , divided into two concept classes "red" and "blue," deciding if is there a linear decision tree T with at most k nodes that separates the red points from the blue points is NP-complete.
+Theorem 4.1 Given a set S of n points in $\mathbb{R}^3$ , divided into two concept classes "red" and "blue," deciding if is there a linear decision tree T with at most k nodes that separates the red points from the blue points is NP-complete.